nutchanonj/nutchanonj.github.io/pages/12_analog_ic_design/12_analog_ic_design.md

 # After the csv is generated, data cleaning (manually) is required.
 ```

-The result can be plotted by Python after some data cleaning.
+The result can be plotted using Python after cleaning up some data.

 ![VCO-simple](t_delay.png)